 3. The balance is transferred to the new card.
 The new card issuer will pay off the balance on your old card, and the debt will be transferred to your new card.
 You’ll then start making payments on the new card.

-Baca Juga : 0 Credit Card Offers: No Transfer Fees
+Baca Juga : 0 Credit Cards Balance Transfer No Fee: Find the Best Deals

 Potential Risks Associated with Balance Transfers